-Zoodels: They work on most devices and on most of the Windows versions.
+Zoodles: They work on most devices and on most of the Windows versions.
 Once you sign up, you will get access to the parents dashboard on which you will be able to see your kids activity.
-Zoodels is trying to make the time spent on the pc a learning experience for the kids and makes sure the content, video and games are safe.
+Zoodles is trying to make the time spent on the pc a learning experience for the kids and makes sure the content, video and games are safe.
 The free version is not feature rich but can help you ban your kids from in appropriate content.

-Safelagoon: With safe lagoon parental control installed on your PC you will be able to block website per category, have safe search to ensure your children are not searching for in appropriate content.
+Safe Lagoon: With safe lagoon parental control installed on your PC you will be able to block website per category, have safe search to ensure your children are not searching for in appropriate content.

 If you do not wish to install and parental control software but still safeguard your kids, we suggest you take action on the browser side.
-Google's chrome has released a safe search feature that acts like a filter and blocks explicit content and pornography from the search results.
+Google's Chrome has released a safe search feature that acts like a filter and blocks explicit content and pornography from the search results.
 Click here to learn more.

-Another great option for parents is Safe Search Kids which is a kid friendly search engine.
+Another great option for parents is Safe Search Kids which is a kid-friendly search engine.

 The software lets parents choose what apps their kids can use and track what websites they visit, it also allows them to know what their kids are searching for and has time screen management options to better control the time your kids are spending online.

 Once installed, the software can help parents record activity on websites and apps (not on iOS), time spent, chats and social media.
 If you use it on mobile devices you can also enjoy the geo fencing feature that lets you know exactly where the kids are.

 Another great option for parental controls on PC is using the built in features supported by Windows.
-Below is a step by step guide to help you configure parental controls on your child's PC.
+Below is a step-by-step guide to help you configure parental controls on your child's PC.

 The first option should be setting up a PC password but as most kids already know regarding it as they have their own account, let’s move to the next part.

-- Go to Start Menu
+Step 1: Go to Start Menu

 You can also go to Control Panel and select Parental Controls.